Filing your taxes has its benefits

 When to file your taxes

-Your personal income tax return must be filed on or before April 30 each year, unless April 30 falls on the weekend, in which case your return is due on the next business day.
+Your income tax return must be filed on or before April 30 each year, unless April 30 falls on the weekend, in which case your tax return is due on the next business day.
 If you have a balance owing, the deadline to pay your taxes is also April 30.

-If you file your return after the due date, your credit and benefit payments may be delayed.
-The Canada Revenue Agency may also charge interest and a late-filing penalty on returns filed after the due date, if you have a balance owing.
+If you file your tax return after the due date, your credit and benefit payments may be delayed.
+The Canada Revenue Agency may also charge interest and a late-filing penalty on tax returns filed after the due date, if you have a balance owing.

-If you or your spouse or common-law partner are self-employed, your return is due on or before June 15.
-In 2025, as June 15 falls on a Sunday, your return is due on the next business day, June 16, 2025.
+If you or your spouse or common-law partner are self-employed, your tax return is due on or before June 15 each year, unless June 15 falls on the weekend, in which case your tax return is due on the next business day.
 However, if you have a balance owing, your payment is still due by April 30

 Register for direct deposit